-Key transport routes include State Highway 38, connecting Murupara to Rotorua, the Te Urewera Rainforest route, and Galatea Road linking to the Rangitālki Plains and the north.
-Tāneatua and Waimana are served by State Highway 2 and Tāneatua Road, which connects to Whakatāne.
-There's also a rail line from Murupara to Kawerau and Tauranga wi aspirations
+Key transport routes include SH 38, connecting Murupara to Rotorua, the Te Urewera Rainforest Route, and Galatea Road linking to the Rangitāiki Plains and the north.
+Tāneatua and Waimana are served by SH 2 and Tāneatua Road, which connects to Whakatāne.
+There's also a rail line from Murupara to Kawerau and Tauranga.